With These Tips You Will Rock Every Technical Job Interview

 Good example (again from Wesbos): Designer, Developer & Entrepreneur making the web an awesome place

-A good example for a complex project:
+An excellent example of a complex project:

 Let the interviewer know that software development is your passion.
-Talk about your favorite features of your preferred programming language, tool or framework.
+Talk about your favorite features of your preferred programming language, tool, or framework.
 Let the interviewers know how you keep yourself up to date and why you love to write code.

 Of course, I cannot guarantee that you will succeed in every technical job interview if you follow my tips.
 But I am sure you are more confident, less nervous and better prepared